MosubAhmed/fawry/README.md

        Command:
        dig internal.example.com

 Result:
   The query timed out (no response).
 Analysis:
-This suggested that either:
+  So either:
         1. The system's DNS server was wrongly configured.
         2. Or the internal DNS server was unresponsive.